Junghwan-brian/SDE-Net/README.md

 The file converted to Tensorflow placed on the github, but the performance was different from that of Torch.
 I thought I had created the same structure (except for adjusting the leading rate), but I don't know if there's anything wrong.

-The model made of tensorflow only carried out training of 1 epoch.
-Because the more train the model, the worse I get the results.
-I think it's a problem with hyperparameters.
-If you know the problem, please leave a comment on the [blog](https://simpling.tistory.com/31).
+I've uploaded a colab file using Tensorflow, so if you know the problem, please leave a comment on the [blog](https://simpling.tistory.com/31).
+(Note that the model only conducted one epoch training and the more I trained, the worse the results were.
+However, the results of the 1 epoch show better performance than the previous models (like DeepEnsemble).
+I think it's probably a hyperparameter problem.)

 Therefore, I recommend using the pytorch code to reproduce the results of the paper.
 I also put the colab file using pytorch and tensorflow on the github.